WebsecLabs/sql-injection-knowledge-base/src/content/postgresql/password-cracking.md

 ### SCRAM-SHA-256 Cracking

 SCRAM-SHA-256 is significantly harder to crack than MD5 due to PBKDF2 key derivation with multiple iterations.
-The default 4096 iterations (based on RFC 7677's 2015 minimum) makes each password guess ~4096x slower than a single hash operation.
+PostgreSQL defaults to 4096 iterations, which is RFC 7677's minimum recommendation (the RFC's "rule of thumb" for 0.1 second computation suggests ~15,000 iterations).
+Each password guess requires ~4096x more computation than a single hash.
 PostgreSQL 16+ allows increasing this via `scram_iterations`.

 Format: `SCRAM-SHA-256$<iterations>:<salt>$<StoredKey>:<ServerKey>`